Algebraic Presentations of Type Dependency: Introduction

 In the following, we discuss some of these ingredients in slightly more detail, but without any rigorous definitions.

+A ``restricted 2-sorted binding signature'' is a signature that specifies a 2-sorted language.
+We can think of these two sorts as a sort $\ty$ of ``types'' and a sort $\te$ of ``terms'', respectively.
+The signatures are ``restricted'' in the sense that constructors can bind variables of sort $\te$ but not of sort $\ty$.

-We start with giving an example of a restricted 2-sorted binding signature. \begin{eg} An example of a 2-sorted binding signature is the following signature for the raw syntax of the Calculus of Constructions, adapted from Streicher's \emph{Semantics of Type Theory}~\cite{streicher-semantics-of-tt}: \begin{linenomath*}
+We do not dwell on the notion of signature, but refer instead to \cite[Section~1]{Voevodsky_relative} for details; here, we give an example of a language specified by such a signature. \begin{exa} An example of a syntax generated by a 2-sorted binding signature is the syntax of the Calculus of Constructions, adapted from Streicher's \emph{Semantics of Type Theory}~\cite{streicher-semantics-of-tt}: